You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 We will provide you with a basic starter design kit including a sketchbook, pencils, a selection of fine liners and markers, layout paper, post-it notes and some other goodies.

 The University provides basic materials for physical projects, and you will be encouraged to work sustainably and to re-use materials where possible.
 You should still expect to make investments in some design and making equipment and materials, including the replacement of items from your design started kit such as sketchbooks, markers etc. Other costs such as printing and small contributions to field trips need to also be factored into your university budget.

-Although all of the books on the reading list are available through the AUB library some are worth owning.
-We will point these out to you In your first term.
+Although all the books on the reading list are available through the AUB library some are worth owning.
+We will point these out to you in your first term.

 If you are thinking about purchasing your own IT equipment, we suggest a laptop with good graphics card and processing power.
 It might not be enough to invest in a tablet, especially if you are hoping to run specialist 2D graphics and 3D modelling software.